braze-inc/braze-docs/_docs/_help/release_notes/deprecations/shopify_checkout.md

 # Shopify checkout.liquid deprecation

-Shopify has informed all merchants about the deprecation of `checkout.liquid`, and the migration to [Checkout Extensibility](https://www.shopify.com/enterprise/blog/checkout-extensibility-winter-editions), a new checkout foundation that is more secure, performant, upgrade-safe, and is customized using apps.
+Shopify has informed all merchants about the deprecation of `checkout.liquid`, and the migration to [Checkout Extensibility](https://www.shopify.com/enterprise/blog/checkout-extensibility-winter-editions), a new foundation for building customized checkout experiences.

 Shopify will deprecate `checkout.liquid` in two phases: